How to Handle Equipment Failure and Downtime Situations

 Is your machine compliant with safety standards?
 Now’s the time to check!

-While waiting for a machine to get back into service, you can take advantage of the time to ensure it’s up to code with applicable machine safety standards.
+While waiting for a machine to return to service, you can take advantage of the time to ensure it’s up to code with applicable machine safety standards.
 You may want to consider an inspection and upgrade any out-of-date machine safety devices.

 Summary

 System failures cost thousands of dollars in downtime per day.
-The choice is yours to do a simple repair, but consider the longer-term benefits of refurbishing, retrofitting, or even replacing older and out-of-date machines with one that will save you money in the long run.
+You can do a simple repair, but consider the longer-term benefits of refurbishing, retrofitting, or even replacing older and out-of-date machines with ones that will save you money in the long run.
 And always remember, you have a partner in CDWdrives to help with any option you choose.